Iotaslair/Major-Decisions/README.md

 [ ] When adding a course to a requirement make it like Google's homepage (Should be able to copy if someone did the stuff above)

+[ ] Don't allow students to say they took a course twice

 ## Developing locally
 Make sure to seed the database (`rails db:seed`).
 To reset the _local_ database, run `rails db:reset` (note that this will automatically follow up with `rails db:seed`).
 Initially, you might also have to migrate the database before this will work (`rails db:migrate`).